Skip to content

 Areas

 Areas are sub-zones within a location.
 Examples: "Garage", "Attic", "Basement", "Shelf A".
-Bins can be assigned to an area for organization and filtering.
+Each bin can belong to at most one area.
+Bins without an area appear under "Unassigned" in filters.

 Creating and Renaming Areas